tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 -  And, as you work in fluid context-shifting client work don't be afraid to charge based on time - despite what the received wisdom advises.
 -  Finally as an independent remember that co-dependence with your network is actually the ideal state and you can gain context from peers just as much as you can from clients

 I'm writing a book.
 Originally it was designed for "independent consultants" and... that's still an audience.
-But I realized writing this post that the audience is wider - I'm writing not just for those doing "consulting" or even "strategy work" but also designers, writers, researchers, leaders who are doing strategic work, independently - the strategic independent.
+But I realized writing this post that the audience is wider - I'm writing not just for those doing "consulting" or even "strategy work" but also designers, writers, researchers, leaders who are doing **strategic work, independently - the strategic independent**.

-To peek the outline for the book head over here: <https://tomcritchlow.com/strategy/> and you can subscribe to my newsletter here: <https://tinyletter.com/tomcritchlow> to keep updated with the latest.
+To peek [the outline for the book head over here](https://tomcritchlow.com/strategy/), and you can [subscribe to my newsletter here](https://tinyletter.com/tomcritchlow) to keep updated with the latest.

 I'd love to hear your experience with strategic work, independence and context.
 Leave me some comments below!